asavage7/JellyfinGTK/README.md

+**NOTE: This project is in early stages of devleopment.
+Many features do not work as intended.**

 # JellyfinGTK
 ### A Simple GTK4/Libadwaita Jellyfin music player written in Python.
 **This project is not affiliated with or endorsed by Jellyfin.**